 The earlier applications of the GFSS were focused primarily on establishing programs and infrastructure geared towards enhancing a culture of continuous performance improvement (CPI).
 The focus had been on the organization decision to improve and re-engineer the entire DFS logistics and physical distribution processes.
 Arguably, lean techniques were the cornerstone for much of the changes in the DFS logistics and physical distribution processes (UN, 2013).
 Lean techniques were used to identify CPI opportunities through methods that capture business processes and service delivery improvements (Shah & Ward, 2003).
-This study sought to find out the managerial challenges in using lean techniques in designing a comprehensive characterization of the organization logistics and physical distribution system as the DFS implement the GFSS.
+This study sought to establish the influence of lean strategies on cost and reducing none value added services in the operations of the UN Service Center (RSC) are useful tools in fostering service delivery through a robust SCM system as the DFS implement the GFSS.